ga-curriculum/mvc-in-express/concepts/README.md

  - Structured Organization: MVC clearly defines different roles and responsibilities in the application, leading to better-organized code.
  - Easier Maintenance: Changes in one area, like the design of the interface, don't mess up other parts, such as data handling.
- - Easier to Grow the Application: As your application gets bigger, MVC helps you handle and update each part on its own.
+ - Scalability: As your application gets bigger, MVC helps you handle and update each part on its own.
  - Better Teamwork: Different people or teams can work on separate parts of the application without getting in each other's way, making the whole development process smoother.

 ## Use of MVC